An ancient Roman delicacy

 All books mentioned on Coquinaria

 - Drs J.W.
 Baretta, dr E.J.
-Tobi, J.Wesseling (red.), Moderne beenhouwerij en charcuterie in woord en beeld, N.V.
-Centraal Boekhuis, Antwerpen,1965 (2d, revised edition)
+Tobi, J.Wesseling (red.), Moderne beenhouwerij en charcuterie in woord en beeld, (‘Modern butchery and charcutery’) N.V.
+Centraal Boekhuis, Antwerpen,1965 (2nd, revised edition).

 Lucanian sausages, a Roman recipe